Deploy a Ruby on Rails App

 rails generate controller HelloKoyeb index

-Then, open the config/routes.rb file and edit as shown below to indicate Rails GET / requests are mapped to the index action of the HelloKoyeb controller.
+Next, open the config/routes.rb file and edit as shown below to map GET requests to / to the index action of the HelloKoyeb controller.

 Run the Rails app locally